 Points to consider before using an iframe

-- Iframes won’t get pre-populated from campaign links in emails, since you are sending the supporter to a non-Engaging Networks page.
-The system also won’t be able to track conversions, so for marketing automations those decision branches won’t get picked up
+Iframes won’t get pre-populated from campaign links in emails, since you are sending the supporter to a non-Engaging Networks page.
+The system also won’t be able to track conversions, so for marketing automations your decision branches won’t get picked up.

-- Be sure to match the protocol you use in your iframe’s source URL with your website.
+Be sure to match the protocol you use in your iframe’s source URL with your website.
 They should both be https://.
-If you use http:// for your main website the iframe will also need to use http://, which means that supporters’ data is not encrypted when it is submitted
+If you use http:// for your main website the iframe will also need to use http://, which means that supporters’ data is not encrypted when it is submitted which is not recommended

 Facebook and Twitter prevent their pages being loaded in iframes, so you will need to force the facebook and twitter share pages to appear in a new tab when you are using an iframe.